Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

 \subsection{Experimental Probes}

 Phonons can be probed, directly or indirectly, by absorption and scattering techniques.
 In this section, we provide a concise overview of spectroscopic techniques.
-For readers seeking in-depth information on instrumental setups and theoretical foundations, we recommend referring to specialized reviews and literature focused on specific technique.
+For readers seeking in-depth information on a specific experimental probe, we refer to specialized technical review articles.